-We then go on to provide you with essential next steps guidance to help you on your way.
+We then go on to provide you with guidance on the essential next steps to help you on your way.

 Care services directory

-The care services directory has been a very popular tool on Elderly Care and here on Later Life Care we have given you a new and improved experience.
-For example, we’ve added food hygiene ratings for all care homes and for Scottish providers we have added the inspection ratings awarded by the Care Inspectorate.
+Our care services directory was a very popular tool on the Elderly Care site and here on Later Life Care we have created a new and improved experience.
+For example, we’ve added food hygiene ratings for all care homes, and for Scottish providers we have added the inspection ratings awarded by the Care Inspectorate.